Divorce

 Does OCERS need to be joined in my divorce?

-OCERS will accept service electronically (preferred), via fax to (657) 363-3205, or via U.S. Mail.
+OCERS accepts service electronically (preferred) to dro@ocers.org, via fax to (657) 363-3205, or via U.S. Mail (attn.: Legal Division).
 Personal service is not required.
-For electronic service, please email Member Services at msemail@ocers.org.

 If OCERS determines that I need a DRO, can I still retire and collect my benefit?

 A joinder is not required for a former spouse/domestic partner to claim an interest in a member’s retirement benefits or return of contributions.
 A former spouse/domestic partner may send written notice directly to OCERS asserting an interest in a member’s retirement benefit without going through Family Court.
-A verbal notification will not be accepted.
+Verbal notification will not be accepted.

-Parties are encouraged to complete the DRO process prior to retirement.
-Doing so would avoid any potential delay in benefits being paid to the member or former spouse/domestic partner.
-OCERS is not responsible for the parties’ failure to comply with their Judgment of Dissolution and timely file a DRO.
+OCERS is not responsible for the parties’ failure to comply with their Judgment of Dissolution or timely file a DRO.

 What does OCERS require for a DRO to be administered?